 Children ages 3-5 explore a famous opera over four 30-minute classroom sessions.
 Through interactive musical storytelling, children develop skills in the arts, early literacy and social-emotional development.
-Age-appropriate musical and thematic elements are pulled from the operas to encourage childrens’ active participation, comprehension and problem-solving.
-Past operas have included Carmen, The Barber of Seville, Porgy and Bess, The Magic Flute, Hansel and Gretel and The Merry Widow.
-Opera Ignite has faciliated this popular residency program for Opera Theater of Pittsburgh (since 2008) and Toledo Opera (since 2014.)
+Age-appropriate musical and thematic elements are pulled from the operas to encourage children’s active participation, comprehension and problem-solving.
+Past operas have included Carmen, The Barber of Seville, Porgy and Bess, The Magic Flute, Hansel and Gretel, The Merry Widow and The Pirates of Penzance.
+Opera Ignite has facilitated this popular residency program for Opera Theater of Pittsburgh (2008-2015) and Toledo Opera (since 2014.)

 “My children were interested and engaged in activities during all workshops.
 Even the children with behavioral concerns were focused and participated in the activities.
 The children initiated follow up activities after every residency. – Sara Wittmer, preschool teacher